olivierdalang/SPCgeonode/README.md

 The default configuration provided with the setup assumes Amazon S3 is being used, in which case you need to replace the following parts of the `rclone.backup.config` file : `YOUR_S3_ACCESS_KEY_HERE`,`YOUR_S3_SECRET_KEY_HERE`,`YOUR_S3_REGION_HERE` and `THE_NAME_OF_YOUR_BUCKET_HERE` (watch [this](https://www.youtube.com/watch?v=BLTy2tQXQLY) to learn how to get these keys).

+Also consider enabling *versionning* on the Bucket, so that if data won't get lost if deleted accidentally in GeoNode.

 If you want to stup backups using another provider, check the [RClone documentation](https://rclone.org/docs/).